What Do Turtles Actually Eat? (Stop Feeding Them Wrong)

 - Watch waste production

 - Low-quality fillers → more waste → cloudy water.
 Favor digestible formulas and fewer vegetable fillers that break apart.
+We have written a complete guide to turtle tank filtration to help you overcome any sort of filtration issues.

 - Pellet size matters